 Perhaps adopting blockchain in healthcare presents too many challenges?
 Or maybe these organizations possess little or no knowledge of the technology’s capabilities for their current processes?

-In this article, we’ll dive deeper into these questions along with some of the most common use cases for blockchain technology in healthcare and the pharmaceutical industry.
+In this article, we’ll dive deeper into these questions along with some of the most common use cases for blockchain in healthcare and the limitations of blockchain technologies.

 Today, healthcare organizations lack sufficient methods for exchanging health information.
 For example, in order to move a patient to a different hospital, the patient has to bring their previous medical records to the new institution on their own or have the same medical tests reperformed.